grpc/proposal/A7-backward-compatibility-management.md

 1. Implement in C (mxyan@), Java (TBA) and Go (TBA).
 2. Implement in wrapping languages providing server (TBA).
 3. Create workaround list doc on gRPC Github repo (mxyan@).

+Fireball is currently waiting for this implementation in their ESF endpoint, so the need of implementing this in C and C++ takes precedence over other languages.